 Billie Holiday whose achievement as a jazz singer in its way rivals that of Bessie Smith.
 Her greatest period was the 1930’s, repackaged as the Quintessential Billie Holiday series on Columbia Records.
 As microphones had only been invented recently after Bessie stopped recording and recently before Billie started recording, the quality of sound is one notch higher than what was available during Bessie’s era, accommodating a wider range of musical frequencies and making a band of players for the first time in a recording sound somewhat realistic.
 While Bessie anticipated jazz singers in her sometimes jazz-like style of singing, it was Billie who first took these ideas minus the Force of Nature voice of Bessie and plus more jazz idioms to define jazz singing for all artists who would follow in the genre including Ella Fitzgerald (see later) and others.

 Robert Johnson was a famous Delta blues singer whose 41 scratchy 3-minute recordings (1935-1936) all sound as faint as the traces of steam on a window.
 He also excelled in making a single musician (himself with guitar and vocals) sound like a whole band of players.
-Read this lyric of Johnson:
+Read this lyric of Johnson which reads like this:

 Philip Glass for his works like Music in Twelve Parts (1971-1974) which show how repetition can be the basis for a great work of art.
 Most people I know consider this repetition to be boring and even maddeningly annoying but inside the repetition lies patterns which can be interesting to listen to.
 For example of the transitions from one track to the next, Andrew Porter wrote in 1978 for The New Yorker: